fetchai/docs-archived/docs/ledger/architecture.md

 # Architecture

-This section describes at a high level how the Fetch.ai ledger operates.
+This section describes at a high level how the Fetch.ai ledger operates; for full understanding of the ledger architecture please read [the yellow paper](https://fetch.ai/wp-content/uploads/2019/10/Fetch.AI-Ledger-Yellow-Paper.pdf).
 We assume the reader is comfortable with concepts that underpin blockchain technology such as public key cryptography, consensus and smart contracts.

 !!! note
     This is work in progress.

-!!! note
-    For an understanding of the whole Fetch architecture, please read [the Fetch.ai whitepaper](https://fetch.ai/wp-content/uploads/2019/10/technical-introduction.pdf).

 The following diagram gives a high level overview of the components a node consists of.
 The entry point is the __Constellation__ application; every time a node is deployed in the network, an instance of this application is created.
 Please read [this section](running-a-constellation.md) for more information about how to run a node.